Permission needed for business travel abroad

 Without permission on a business trip

-If you do not have a form with permission from the Executive Board for your business trip, your expense claims for the trip will be rejected.
+If you do not have a form with permission the Faculty Board or the Director, or if necessary from the Executive Board or its representative for your business trip, your expense claims for the trip will be rejected.

 Travel from a foreign country to the Netherlands

 All advice issued by the Dutch government for travellers returning to the Netherlands is also compulsory for employees of Leiden University.
-If the government advises people to remain at home for 14 days following their return to the Netherlands, members of staff to whom this applies are not permitted to be physically at the university during these 14 days.
+If the government advises travellers to your destination to observe quarantine upon their return, you must not enter university premises during the quarantine period.